 Our practices are fully equipped with the newest technologies and treatment rooms to allow our experienced physiotherapists to treat all musculoskeletal conditions.
 Above all, our patients will be assessed to identify the cause of their condition so that the treatment can be targeted, appropriate and effective.

 Renier Cilliers and I run our home-based practices in Garsfontein, Pretoria-east.
 We complement each other, considering the fields in which we have expertise.
 Both Renier and I pride ourselves in giving a high level of service and have developed a reputation for getting results where others have given up.

-I invite you to give me a call to speak directly to me.
+I invite you to call me directly.
 I will be treating you.
-Physiotherapist’s treatment can be uncomfortable and may cause you some discomfort.
+A physiotherapist’s treatment can be uncomfortable and may cause you some discomfort.
 To know more about the types of treatment that we use, please refer to the treatment section.

 University of Pretoria

 (Community Service year)

 - Outpatient Department

 - High care